 Of course, using the Speechy Musings Systematic Sentence Combining packet to target syntax in speech therapy will make data collection really simple and help you feel confident you are meeting those goals.

-For more speech and language IEP goals, check out my Speech Language Therapy Goal Bank.
-You’ll find lots of great goal ideas, especially for those harder to hit secondary students!
+For more speech and language IEP goals, check out my FREE goal bank.
+It’s awesome.
+There, you’ll find lots of great goal ideas, including lots for those harder to hit secondary students!

 More than 450 SLPs have tried and LOVED the Systematic Sentence Combining Packet.
-Here are just a few of the hundreds of 5-star reviews on Teachers Pay Teachers:
+Here are just a few of the hundreds of 5-star reviews on TPT:

 I am so happy I purchased this resource!
 I have always had trouble with breaking down syntax and effectively working on improving my students’ comprehension and use of complex language.
 THIS DOES IT FOR YOU.
 It’s amazing.
 Each section is well-structured, naturally increases in difficulty, and includes posters, visuals, and examples to use with students.
 You can print the worksheets out or use them digitally with students.
 I love how structured and straightforward it is and it is evidence-based.
 This saves me so much time and is the perfect roadmap to help me help my students with their language!
 Thank you!Kelly G.